hashblock/hashblock-exchange/README.md

 Note: hashblock-exchange is alpha only and not considered production ready.

-We are currently working on enforcing data encryption in flight and at rest as well as exchange anonymity.

 ## hashblock-exchange
 First generation blockchain applications use UTXO transactions to record the value of a single resource that is minted and transferred between blockchain addresses.
 Bitcoin is an example of a first generation blockchain.